lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 Instead of plain black and white, our CHIP-8 Virtual Screen Buffer now stores 8-bit greyscale...
 256 Shades of Grey!

-Using the `is_interactive` flag, we may now paint the Initial Loading Screen as greyscale `200`.
+Through the `is_interactive` flag, we may now paint the Initial Loading Screen as greyscale `200`.
 Other pixels drawn after the Initial Loading Screen will be set to greyscale `255`.

 Greyscale `200` is converted into a greenish hue, while greyscale `255` is converted to bright white...